practicingruby/practicing-ruby-paid/posts/v7/008-language-learning.md

 (refactoring also applies to list:min, though I didn't know it at the time)

 ## Inital very broken dining philosophers

 https://github.com/sandal/erlang-practice/commit/df17dddec3588bff7b73417d0290c48beb2cf6bf

-(But maybe Chopstick is almost right?)
+(But maybe Chopstick is almost right? **CHECK THIS**)

 ## Day wrapup notes

+Used most of my wrapup time on reading, because I had exercises queued up for the next day (register race, ring).

 Day 3: January 8 (Wednesday) -- cut short
 -------------------------------------------

+(May want to streamline the discussion for this day because of its lack of consistency with the other days, but see how it plays out.)

 ## Register race condition

 Note my struggle and lessons learned from this, even though I couldn't solve it myself.
 Note epiphany about Erlang not being totally immune to race conditions, and my understanding of the problem.
-Also note request/response pattern first seen here for sync (point out synthesis used to get from here to dining philosophers).
+Also note request/response pattern seen again here for sync (point out synthesis used to get from here to dining philosophers).

 ```erlang